Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: Technical Preliminaries

 Time, as measured by an external observer, is called \emph{global}.
 Its units are of the same duration as rounds.
 A unit of the global time is called a \emph{time step}.
 The first round of a spontaneous activation of some station is considered as the first time step of the global time.
 The time step in which a station~$u$ becomes activated spontaneously is denoted by~$\sigma_u$.
 The set of stations that are active by time step~$t$ is denoted by~$W(t)$.

 \Paragraph{The task of waking up a network.}

-Algorithms we consider have as their goal to wake up the network that is executing it.
+The algorithms we consider have as their goal to wake up the network that is executing it.
 A network gets \emph{woken up} in the first round when some active station transmits on some channel as the only station transmitting in this round on this particular channel.
 This moment is understood as resulting in all passive stations receiving a signal to ``wake up'' and next proceed with executing a predetermined communication algorithm.
-The round of waking up a network can be used to synchronize local clocks so that they begin to indicate the same numbers of time steps.
+The round of waking up a network can be used to synchronize local clocks so that they begin to indicate the same number of a time step.

 Time performance of wake-up algorithms is measured as the number of rounds counted from the first spontaneous activation until the round of the first message heard on the network.
 Performance bounds of wake-up algorithms in this paper employ the following three parameters: $n$, $b$, and $k$, which are natural numbers such that $1\le k\le n$.
 Here $n$ is the number of stations, $b$ is the number of channels, and $k$ denotes an upper bound on the number of stations that may get activated spontaneously in an execution.
 Given the parameters $n$, $k$, and $b$, they determine what can be called the \emph{$(n,k,b)$-wake-up problem}: find an algorithm that minimizes the time of waking up a network with $n$ nodes and $b$ channels when up to $k$ stations can be activated spontaneously.